Deferred Action for Childhood Arrivals (DACA) Helps Young Immigrants Remain in US

 Have not been convicted of a felony, a significant misdemeanor, or three or more misdemeanors.

-This laundry-list of requirements must be supported with evidence at the time of filing (for example, a copy of a high school diploma) and accompanied by a $465 filing fee.
+This laundry-list of requirements must be supported with evidence at the time of filing (for example, a copy of a high school diploma) and accompanied by a filing fee.
 The majority of the fee is waived for certain candidates, including refugees, asylees, victims of severe forms of trafficking, and others.
-If permission is granted for a two-year stay, it must be renewed every two years along with the same $465 filing fee.
-At the moment, there is no renewal application available, which is particularly troubling for those nearing their renewal deadlines.
+If permission is granted for a two-year stay, it must be renewed every two years along with the same filing fee.

-Although the DACA order provides much-needed security for the 521,747 applicants who have been approved so far, it is not a perfect solution.
+Although DACA provides much-needed security, it is not a perfect solution.
 Unlike the proposed Dream Act, there is no direct route to permanent residency or citizenship.
 The relief granted is temporary and can be revoked at any time.
-The good news is that 81% of candidates who applied were approved for this discretionary protection from deportation.
-An experienced immigration attorney at JRQ & Associates will be able to maximize that chance by providing guidance regarding an individual’s ability to file, the supporting documentation required and appropriate timing.
+The good news is that many candidates who apply are approved for this discretionary protection from deportation.
+An experienced immigration attorney at JRQ & Associates will be able to maximize that chance by providing guidance regarding an individual’s ability to file, the supporting documentation required, and appropriate timing.

 The United States immigration and naturalization laws can be complicated.
 Everyone's situation is different, and no one solution is correct for every person.
 The immigration attorneys at JRQ & Associates can evaluate your situation and help you get the resolution that you need.
-Our immigration attorneys can assist in many midwestern states including Illinois, Indiana, Wisconsin and others.
+Our immigration attorneys can assist in any state in the United States.
 Contact an experienced immigration attorney at JRQ & Associates to set up your free lawyer consultation or to find out more about the services we can provide you.
-Contact Us.